cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - signal script parser (by perpetualKid): reduces CPU time needed for signal management
 - true 64-bit management, allowing to use more than 4 GB of memory, if available, in Win64 systems (mainly by perpetualKid)
 - general options checkbox for optional run at 32 bit on Win64 (to avoid slight train shaking bug)
-- added translatable Train Driving Info window (see http://www.elvastower.com/forums/index.php?/topic/33401-f5-hud-scrolling/page__view__findpost__p__251671 and following posts), by mbm_OR
+- translatable Train Driving Info window (see http://www.elvastower.com/forums/index.php?/topic/33401-f5-hud-scrolling/page__view__findpost__p__251671 and following posts), by mbm_OR
-- 32bit running set as default, to avoid 64 bit shakings and flickerings
-- inserted extended Raildriver setup, as present in OR Ultimate (by perpetualKid)
+- extended Raildriver setup, as present in OR Ultimate (by perpetualKid)
-- set Simple Control and Physics option as default
+- Simple Control and Physics option as default
-- bug fix for https://bugs.launchpad.net/or/+bug/1858298 Sound problems when viewer not created in initial conditions
 - analog clocks showing game time, see http://www.elvastower.com/forums/index.php?/topic/29546-station-clocks/ , by jonas
 - bug fix for bad mouse pointing in full screen mode and for issues with Fast full screen-Alt-Tab mode
-- allow display of special characters in web client, by mbm_OR
+- operation as webserver, enabling HUD and Train Driving info on web clients like PCs, tablets or smartphones, by mbm_OR, cjakeman and BillC
-- support for AWS TCS scripts, see https://blueprints.launchpad.net/or/+spec/expand-potential-of-tcs-scripts : enable AWS TCS
+- support for AWS train control system
-- panto commands and animations now swapped when in rear cab, see https://bugs.launchpad.net/or/+bug/1867782
+- panto commands and animations now swapped when in rear cab
-- NEW: further additions to support of TCS scripts, see https://blueprints.launchpad.net/or/+spec/expand-potential-of-tcs-scripts : enable SCMT+RSC TCS
+- support for Italian train control systems SCMT and TCS
-- NEW: improvements in Activity Evaluation of station stops, by mbm_OR
+- improvements in Activity Evaluation of station stops, by mbm_OR
+- NEW: tentative correction to reduce transfer flickering at short distance
+- NEW: ORTS_SIGNED_TRACTION_BRAKING control (see http://www.elvastower.com/forums/index.php?/topic/33883-signed-traction-braking-cabview-control/ )
+- NEW: enable script search for distance signals in backward direction.